-Post Graduate Students
+Post Graduate Student Research

 The Research Strategic Vision of the Waterways Centre for Freshwater Management (WCFM) is to “integrate disciplinary water research to provide interdisciplinary solutions to freshwater management problems”.
 Water Resource Management PhD and Masters students conducting research relevant to the WCFM are supervised by WCFM members, and are included in the Waterways Centre's activities during their time at university.